MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-keyup.md

 ---
 title: KeyUp Event of the AxWindowsMediaPlayer Object
-description: The KeyUp event occurs when a key is released. ms.assetid: 'db814481-6099-4dbd-8ab1-808e1875ae35'
+description: The KeyUp event occurs when a key is released. ms.assetid: db814481-6099-4dbd-8ab1-808e1875ae35
+keywords:
-keywords: ["KeyUp Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- KeyUp Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: